learn-co-students/say-hello-ruby-wework-bc-000/README.md

 # Say Hello

 ## Objectives
+Build a method say_hello
+it mentions arguments? what are those again?

 1. Build a method that can be called with an optional argument by defining that method with a default argument.